Eliot S. Nahigian

 Eliot, a member of the business and personal transactions department, has significant experience in business and personal transactions.
 He is certified by the State Bar of California as a specialist in estate planning, trusts, and probate law and in taxation law.
 Mr. Nahigian is also a certified public accountant.

-Mr. Nahigian is rated AV Preeminent® by Martindale-Hubbell® and has been consistently recognized by his peers as a Super Lawyer, each year from 2012 to 2019.
+Eliot is rated AV Preeminent® by Martindale-Hubbell® and has been consistently recognized by his peers as a Super Lawyer, each year from 2012 to 2019.
 Mr. Nahigian also has extensive experience in probate and trust litigation.
+Eliot works primarily out of the Firm’s Fresno office.

 Martindale-Hubbell® is a registered service mark and trademark and AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under license.
 Martindale-Hubbell® is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories – legal ability and general ethical standards.